ElToberino/Tobers_Multidisplay_XXL/README.md

 <br>
 <br>
 **Spotify**<br>
-Please note that Spotify has recently limited the lifetime of the refreshtoken; it expires after 180 days.
+Please note that Spotify has recently limited the lifetime of the refresh token; it expires after 180 days.
 That means you have to do the authentication process again after this time.
-You can see the remaining lifetime of the refreshtoken in the Music Api Log on api.html.<br>
+You can see the remaining lifetime of the refresh token in the Music Api Log on api.html.<br>
 <br>
 If you get problems connecting to Spotify, please check if the TLS certificates (saved in *cert_spot.txt* and *cert_spot_api.txt*) have changed.
 You can find this out with your browser: Go to *accounts.spotify.com* and *api.spotify.com*, click the key symbol in the address bar and compare the certificates.
 If they are different, change the files and upload them (a restart is required after that).
 <br><br><br>